 Le sol cimenté, cassé en plusieurs morceaux sous la douche, réserve aussi une surprise.
 Une colonie de vers de terre roses remontent en se dandinant à la surface de l'eau savonneuse dès qu'elle stagne un peu trop longtemps.
 Une planche posée sur les parties disjointes deviendra vite glissante, transformant la toilette en exercice funambulesque.
-Tomber dans une des flaques mousseuses et sentir les vers grouiller sous la plante des pieds seront pour Sophie une autre expérience inoubliable.3
+Tomber dans une des flaques mousseuses et sentir les vers grouiller sous la plante des pieds seront pour Sophie une autre expérience inoubliable.
+(47)3

 Words like 'glissante', 'flaques mousseuses' and 'grouiller' emphasize the role played by the sense of touch in this highly evocative scene.
-There is in this collection of passages a kind of openness towards all sensations that does not discriminate between high (sight, sound) and low (touch, taste, smell).
-Sophie seems to want to accumulate experiences of any kind, but in particular experiences that would seem to contrast with her mother's French expectations of sanitation and compartmentalization, as in the following scene, where, during a promenade along the beach, Sophie comes across a man seated in a wooden structure.
+There is an openness towards all sensations, which does not discriminate between high (sight, sound) and low (touch, taste, smell).
+Sophie seems to want to accumulate experiences of any kind, but in particular experiences that contrast with her mother's French expectations of sanitation and compartmentalization, as in the following scene, where, during a promenade along the beach, Sophie comes across a man seated in a wooden structure.
 Approaching to greet him, she quickly realizes he is in a kind of open outhouse, thanks to 'une certaine odeur':

 Rouge de honte, elle lui tourne le dos, et s'éloigne vivement.
 Elle remarque alors la présence d'autres fare iti [...]
 La curiosité aidant, elle remarque que certains possèdent la réserve classique de feuilles de papier immobilisées sous un morceau de corail ; d'autres sont approvisionnées en feuilles de pāreu [...]
 Ses premières réactions d'embarras passées, elle se dit qu'après tout, ce sont les plus beaux cabinets du monde, avec vue plongeante sur la mer et sur Moorea.
-Et puis, pourquoi avoir honte et se cacher derrière une porte fermée?
+Et puis, pourquoi avoir honte et se cacher derrière une porte fermée ?
 Ces habitants savent vraiment embellir leur vie à chaque instant!
+(156)

-Here we have an odour, defecation, that habitually serves as a warning, but which is not met with the usual response; after an initial feeling of shame and a desire to flee, Sophie's curiosity takes over and leads not to a disgusted rejection but to an appreciation of a Tahitian savoir vivre that does not enact the same western separation of odours into fragrant and foul.
-Sophie explicitly contrasts a European prudery with a Tahitian openness, in which the characterization of certain smells as foul and to be avoided is rejected.
-This openness and resistance to negative associations with certain sense experiences recalls, again, Larissa Lai's Salt Fish Girl, whose main character is imbued with a 'stink' recalling durian, the pungent tropical fruit.
-As for Sophie and the myriad odours of Tahiti, Lai's protagonist, Miranda, 'through much of her childhood [...] does not associate her smell with anything shameful or foul' (Paul Lai 2008: 180).
-As for Sophie, the negative judgment is imposed externally: 'The reactions of others, though, impose a judgment as to which smells are foul and which fragrant' (Paul Lai 2008: 180), and she is ostracized at school.
-The difference between Miranda and Sophie, is, of course, evident, in that Sophie is experiencing and open to external odours both foul and fragrant, while Miranda must reckon with the 'stink' of her own body.
-Nonetheless, the comparison is a fruitful one, underlining the particularly 'disruptive quality of smells' and the sense of smell as 'an especially intimate form of knowledge, blurring the boundaries between the smeller and the smelled' (Paul Lai 2008: 183).
-Sophie's obvious desire to explore these kinds of boundary-blurring experiences points to a possible reversal of the European hierarchy of the senses, with the lower senses - and especially smell - moving upwards from its ignoble place at the bottom.
+Here we have an odor, defecation, that habitually serves as a warning, but which is not met with the usual response; after an initial feeling of shame and a desire to flee, Sophie's curiosity takes over and leads not to a disgusted rejection but to an appreciation of Tahitian savoir vivre that does not enact the a Western separation of foul odor and beautiful view.
+Sophie explicitly contrasts European prudery with Tahitian openness, wherein the very characterization of certain smells as foul is rejected.
+This openness and resistance to negative sense associations recalls Larissa Lai's Salt Fish Girl, where the main character is imbued with a 'stink' recalling durian, the pungent tropical fruit.
+As with Sophie and the myriad odors of Tahiti, Lai's protagonist, Miranda, 'through much of her childhood [...] does not associate her smell with anything shameful or foul' (Paul Lai 2008: 180).
+The negative judgment is imposed externally: 'The reactions of others, though, impose a judgment as to which smells are foul and which fragrant' (Paul Lai 2008: 180).
+The comparison is instructive in that it underlines the particularly 'disruptive quality of smells' and the sense of smell as 'an especially intimate form of knowledge, blurring the boundaries between the smeller and the smelled' (Paul Lai 2008: 183).

+Sophie's obvious desire to explore these kinds of boundary-blurring experiences points to a possible reversal -- or even refusal -- of the European hierarchy of the senses.